ethereum/EIPs/EIPS/eip-Reward-full-nodes-and-clients.md

     Created: 2017-03-01

 ## Simple Summary
-Provide rewards to full nodes validators and clients for validating and processing transactions.
+Provide a reward to full nodes for validating transactions and give a reward to clients for developing the client.

 <!--## Abstract-->
 <!--A short (~200 word) description of the technical issue being addressed.-->